The Bistro offers a place to eat, and visit, and access the internet.

 Infinite Employment Service

-Infinite Employment Solutions (IES) is a program that supports people to find meaningful employment within the Prince George community.
+Infinite Employment Solutions (IES) is a program that supports people to find meaningful employment within the Prince George and Mackenzie communities.
 IES matches job seeker’s skills, abilities, and capabilities to the employment needs of local businesses.

 Learn more on the Infinite Employment Service page.